10 Customer Insurance Review Best Practices from the Country's Most Successful Agents

-Setting the expectation that they are not going to get a sales pitch will ensure active participation.
+Setting the expectation that they are not going to get a sales pitch will increase active participation.

 Evaluating your customer’s risk while identifying areas for them to save money will build value and help you to become a trusted advisor – not an insurance salesperson.

 2. Don't Focus on Price

 While it’s important to identify areas where your customers can save money – ensuring they are well protected is even more so.

 Helping them understand their risks and how your products will protect them is an integral part of building a relationship of trust.